19hours/sg-statutes/Acts/Fire Safety Act.md

 (4) A Magistrate’s Court, if satisfied that any premises in respect of which a prohibition order or a closing order granted under section 15(6) or this section is in force has been rendered suitable for the use specified in the order, may, on application by the Commissioner or the owner or occupier of the premises, declare that it is so satisfied and revoke the prohibition order or closing order.

+(5) Any person in respect of whom a fire hazard order is made who, without reasonable excuse, fails to comply with the order shall be guilty of an offence and shall be liable on conviction —

+(a) to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction; or

-(5) Any person who without reasonable excuse contravenes a fire hazard order shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $500 for every day during which the default continues after conviction.
+(b) where the offence involves failure to comply with a closing order, to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

+[Act 14 of 2013 wef 01/09/2013]

 (6) Without prejudice to subsection (5), where a fire hazard order has not been complied with, the Commissioner may abate the fire hazard and may do whatever may be necessary in the execution of the order, and may recover any expenses reasonably incurred thereby from the person against whom the order was made.

 ### Provision as to appeal against order

-17\.—(1) Where a person appeals to the High Court against a fire hazard order, no liability to a fine shall arise nor, except as mentioned in this section, shall any proceedings be taken or work done under such order until after the determination or abandonment of such appeal.
+17\.—(1) Where a person appeals to the High Court against a fire hazard order, the fire hazard order shall be suspended pending the determination or abandonment of the appeal.

+[Act 14 of 2013 wef 01/09/2013]

+(1A) If the fire hazard order has not been quashed on appeal, the period for compliance with the requirements of the fire hazard order shall commence to run on the determination or abandonment of the appeal.

+[Act 14 of 2013 wef 01/09/2013]

 (2) There shall be no appeal to the High Court against a fire hazard order, unless it is or includes a closing order or requires the execution of structural works.

-(3) Where a fire hazard order is made and a person does not comply with it and appeals against it to the High Court and the appeal is dismissed or is abandoned, the appellant shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 for every day during the non-compliance with the order, unless he satisfies the court before which proceedings are taken for imposing a fine that there was substantial ground for the appeal and that the appeal was not brought merely for the purpose of delay.
+(3) If the appeal against a fire hazard order is dismissed or is abandoned, then notwithstanding subsections (1) and (1A), the appellant shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 for every day or part thereof during the period prior to the dismissal or abandonment of the appeal when the fire hazard order was not complied with.

+[Act 14 of 2013 wef 01/09/2013]

-(4) Where the appeal is heard by the High Court, the High Court may, on dismissing the appeal, impose the fine as if the High Court were the court before which proceedings were taken for imposition of the fine.
+(4) A fine under subsection (3) shall not be payable if the appellant satisfies the court before which proceedings are taken for the imposition of the fine that there was substantial ground for the appeal and that the appeal was not brought merely for the purpose of delay.

+[Act 14 of 2013 wef 01/09/2013]

 (5) In the event of an appeal against a fire hazard order, no work, except as mentioned in subsection (6), shall be done under section 16(6) under the order until after the determination or abandonment of the appeal.